-One of the most challenging aspects of long-distance races, especially under hotter conditions, is managing your fluid intake.
-It doesn't matter how fit you are or how smartly you pace yourself - your body simply can't perform if it's lacking fluids.
+One of the most challenging aspects of long-distance races, whether in hot, humid conditions or colder temperatures, is managing your fluid intake.
+It doesn't matter how fit you are or how smartly you pace yourself - your body simply can't perform if it's lacking fluids and the valuable minerals those fluids contain.

 Research shows that performance in endurance events, like running, is reduced as people become dehydrated.
 Just a 2% loss of body weight has an impact on performance.
 Symptoms of mild to moderate dehydration include headache, dry mouth, feeling light headed or dizzy, and feeling thirsty.